Lancaster LA1 4YW

 - Dan Thorpe, South Yorkshire Police and Michael Brown OBE, College of Policing – Force innovations to assist Police Forces tackle Mental Health demands

-- Jane Senior, University of Manchester and Ian Cummings, University of Salford – Mental health is police core business – or is it?
+- Jane Senior, University of Manchester, Ian Cummings, University of Salford and Alex Crisp, Cheshire Police – Mental health is police core business – or is it?

 - Nicola Moran, University of York – Mental health training for front-line police officers: An evaluation of a training package for North Yorkshire Police